EnkiNudimmud/rust-arblab/rust_core/signature_optimal_stopping_py/README.md

 ## License

-Part of the rust-hft-arbitrage-lab project.
+Part of the rust-arblab project.
 See LICENSE in repository root.